Your shopping cart is empty!

 Hair stacker, hackle pliers, and poker

-These fly fishing tools perform consecutive tasks.
+These fly tying tools perform consecutive tasks.
 You will use a hair stacker to make animal hair patterns by keeping all the hair in line before you add it to the fly.
 A hackle plier will be useful when you'll need to grab feathers to tie them tightly around your fly.
 The poker may seem unimportant but you'll need to use it to tease out the different materials of your fly so that it gets a more natural look.
 Bodkins A bodkin is a large needle which is mounted on a handle.
 A simple guideline on how to use a bodkin is as follows: It can be used for separating the fine strands that you want to add to the fly.
 It can also be used to clean or to rub cement.

 The way to use bobbin holders